Many or all companies we feature compensate us. Compensation and editorial

 3. Get preapproved

-Once you find a few lenders you might want to go with, go through their official preapproval processes, in person or online.
+Once you find a few lenders you might want to go with, go through the official preapproval processes, in person or online.
 This will let you know what rate and loan amount each preferred lender will offer you.
 Keep in mind: A preapproval will result in a hard inquiry on your credit report.

 Why get preapproved?